 SERVING THE INDUSTRY

-The Washington Association of Wine Grape Growers engages in activities that support our three goals—advocacy, education, and connectivity.
+The Washington Winegrowers Association engages in activities that support our three goals—advocacy, education, and connectivity.
 Advocacy work includes annual trips to Olympia and Washington DC, legislative tours of vineyards and wineries, co-management of Winegrape Growers of America with the California Association of Winegrape Growers, and representation on the National Grape and Wine Initiative Board of Directors.
 Among our education efforts, we annually coordinate a multi-day convention and trade show drawing about 2,000 participants; we have supported WSU’s cold hardiness work each year; we provide online access to Vinewise®, the Washington guide to sustainable viticulture, and Winerywise™, the online guide to sustainable winemaking practices.
 Additionally, we have supported the Washington State Grape and Wine Industry Education Consortium as well as the Latino Ag Education Program.
 Efforts to connect industry members to one another includes maintaining the grape dating service for buying and selling grapes and bulk wine and development of an annual suggested price list and market analysis.